 - 1. Ensure all SON requirements are completed prior to student entering clinical facility.
-Faculty may contact SON office to verify completion of requirements. - Meet with students (by email, Zoom meeting, or phone call) to introduce yourself to your students.
+Faculty may contact SON office to verify completion of requirements. - 2.
+Meet with students (by email, web meeting, or phone call) to introduce yourself to your students.
 Give the students contact number in case they have an emergency or need to reschedule your clinical site visit. - 3.
 Assist students in developing goals and objectives for clinical experiences.
-Remind students to submit signed copies of goals and objectives by the first week of clinical.

-- 4. Communicate with preceptors and provide with appropriate clinical information and required forms and to discuss student performance.
+Remind students to submit signed copies of goals and objectives by the first week of clinical. - 4.
+Communicate with preceptors and provide with appropriate clinical information and required forms and to discuss student performance.
 Provide preceptors contact information. - 5.
 Review clinical requirements with student. - 6.
 Coordinate with each student to perform a clinical site visit and evaluation. - 7.
 Develop and maintain relationships with preceptors and clinical sites. - 8.
 Assist student throughout clinical experience to ensure appropriate learning. - 9.
-Visit clinical sites as necessary.
-Participate in student evaluation with preceptor; faculty maintains responsibility for student evaluation. - 10.
+Conduct clinical site visits as indicated in the NP Clinical Site Visit Policy and as necessary. - 10.
+Participate in student evaluation with preceptor; faculty maintains responsibility for student evaluation. - 11.
 Determine degree to which student has achieved course objectives and completed course requirements.
-The clinical faculty assigns final grade. - 11.
-Grade clinical assignments within 1 week of due date. - 12.
+The clinical faculty assigns final grade. - 12.
+Grade clinical assignments within 1 week of due date. - 13.
 Ensure all clinical paperwork (clinical logs, faculty and preceptor evaluations, verification of hours, etc.) are in each student's file.
-Sign each file verifying documentation is complete. - 13.
-Send letters of appreciation and verification of precepted hours to clinical preceptors at end of each semester. - 14.
+Sign each file verifying documentation is complete. - 14.
+Send letters of appreciation and verification of precepted hours to clinical preceptors at end of each semester. - 15.
 Notify program coordinator of any issues during semester.